Type 1 diabetes: Chemically induced

 The chemical compounds aloxan and streptozotocin (STZ) are commonly used to induce diabetes and destroy β-cells in mouse/rat animal models.
-In both cases, it is a cytotoxic analog of glucose that passes GLUT2 transport and accumulates in β-cells, causing their destruction.
-The chemically induced destruction of β-cells leads to decreased insulin production, hyperglycemia and weight loss in the experimental animal.
-The animal models prepared in this way are suitable for research into blood sugar-lowering drugs and therapies (e.g. for testing new insulin preparations).
+In both cases, it is a cytotoxic analog of glucose that passes through GLUT2 transport and accumulates in β-cells, causing their destruction.
+The chemically induced destruction of β-cells leads to decreased insulin production, hyperglycemia, and weight loss in the experimental animal.
+The animal models prepared in this way are suitable for research into blood sugar-lowering drugs and therapies (e.g., for testing new insulin preparations).
 They are also the most commonly used genetically induced T1D model is the so-called AKITA mouse (originally C57BL/6NSIc mouse).
 The development of diabetes in AKITA mice is caused by a spontaneous point mutation in the Ins2 gene, which is responsible for the correct composition of insulin in the endoplasmic reticulum.
-Decreased insulin production is then associated with hyperglycemia, polydipsia and polyuria.
+Decreased insulin production is then associated with hyperglycemia, polydipsia, and polyuria.
 If severe diabetes develops within 3–4 weeks, AKITA mice survive no longer than 12 weeks without treatment intervention.
 The description of the etiology of the disease shows that, unlike spontaneous models, the early stages of the disease are not accompanied by insulitis.
 AKITA mice are used to test drugs targeting endoplasmic reticulum stress reduction, to test islet transplants, and to study diabetes-related complications such as nephropathy, sympathetic autonomic neuropathy, and vascular disease. for testing transplantation therapies.
-Their advantage is mainly the low cost, the disadvantage is the cytotoxicity of the chemical compounds.
+Their advantage is mainly the low cost; the disadvantage is the cytotoxicity of the chemical compounds.

 Genetically induced

+Type 1 diabetes (T1D) is a multifactorial autoimmune disease with a strong genetic component.
+Although environmental factors also play a significant role, the genetic susceptibility to T1D is well established, with several genes and loci implicated in disease development.

+The most significant genetic contribution to T1D comes from the human leukocyte antigen (HLA) region on chromosome 6p21.
+The HLA class II genes, particularly HLA-DR and HLA-DQ, are the strongest genetic determinants of T1D risk.
+Specific combinations of alleles such as HLA-DR3-DQ2 and HLA-DR4-DQ8 have been associated with a higher risk of developing T1D.
+Individuals carrying both of these haplotypes (heterozygous DR3/DR4) are at an even greater risk.
+These HLA variants are thought to influence the immune system's ability to differentiate between self and non-self antigens, leading to the autoimmune destruction of pancreatic beta cells.

+Conversely, some HLA haplotypes, such as HLA-DR15-DQ6, are associated with protection against T1D, suggesting that variations in these immune-related genes can either predispose or protect against the disease.

+In addition to HLA, multiple non-HLA genes have been implicated in T1D susceptibility.
+Genome-wide association studies (GWAS) have identified over 50 loci associated with an increased risk of T1D.
+Some of the most notable genes include: